Chiniot, the land of history

 A few days ago I went to Chiniot, the land of history, the hub of furniture and very famous for its sweets as well.
-It was a bright sunny day I and my family decided to eat lunch at 1o’clock at a local restaurant and we were served with the famous food of Chiniot “Kunna” (thick chicken gravy).
+It was a bright sunny day I and my family decided to eat lunch at 1 o’clock at a local restaurant and we were served the famous food of Chiniot “Kunna” (thick chicken gravy).
 It was delicious and we were very delighted with the restaurant’s crew hospitality.

-In a meanwhile, spontaneously we decided to visit “Umar Hayat Mahal” (The palace of Umar Hayat) which is a long history itself located at “Ghara Mohalla” in Chiniot.
-Once in a blue moon, my mother told me about its beauty, significance in the city and its horror view that could be easily seen by my mother’s old home which was located near to it in “Ansari Mohalla”.
+Meanwhile, spontaneously we decided to visit “Umar Hayat Mahal” (The palace of Umar Hayat) which has a long history located at “Ghara Mohalla” in Chiniot.
+Once in a blue moon, my mother told me about its beauty, significance in the city, and its horror view that could be easily seen by my mother’s old home which was located near it in “Ansari Mohalla”.
 I always wanted to visit mysterious places and desired to raise the curtain from their hidden uniqueness.
-That day I was lucky enough to show my eagerness towards the “Mahal” (palace) and I did.
+That day I was lucky enough to show my eagerness towards the “Umar Hayat Mahal” (palace) and I did.

 But suddenly I found a half-opened door on my right side and a man of about 35 years old was lying on a sofa inside that room wearing white Shalwar Kameez.
-I knocked on the door, went inside and introduced ourselves with him and he (Mushtaq shb) welcomed us with a warm manner.
-He stood up, picked keys and opened the door that was inside his room.
-We were very happy with his pleasing attitude and that was the moment we entered the “Mahal” for the first time.
+I knocked on the door, went inside, and introduced ourselves to him and he (Mushtaq Shb) welcomed us in a warm manner.
+He stood up, picked keys, and opened the door that was inside his room.
+We were very happy with his pleasing attitude and that was the moment we entered the “Umar Hayat Mahal” for the first time.

 “The palace made the new bride, the widow within one night”

 The palace has always been a historical place since its creation.
-But unfortunately he could not live in the palace for more than 5 years and in 1935 he died and was buried in a nearer graveyard in Chiniot”.
+Unfortunately, he couldn’t reside in the palace for more than 5 years.
+In 1935, he died and they buried him in a nearby graveyard in Chiniot.
 Now we were going upstairs and listening to him eagerly.
-“Three years ago, his son Gulzar got married but bad luck had become a tail of this family and on very next day of his marriage, Gulzar had passed away.
+“Three years ago, his son Gulzar got married but bad luck had become a tail of this family and on the very next day of his marriage, Gulzar passed away.
 “The palace made the new bride, the widow within one night”.
-It was the freezing moment for all of us that what was going with them.
+It was a freezing moment for all of us that what was going on with them.

-“Umar Hayat’s wife said: “If we couldn’t live in this palace in our lives but after death, we shall be here.”
-Gulzar was buried in the center of the hall of a palace on his mother’s will.
+“If we couldn’t live in this palace in our lives but after death, we shall be here.”
+On his mother’s will, they buried Gulzar in the center of the palace hall.
 The new bride left the palace leaving many folk tales behind her.
 The palace was called “Manhoos Mahal” (Jinxed Palace) by the locals.
 Hayat’s wife Fatima used to live alone with the grave of his son in the palace.